gmgsangeetha/online-quiz-portal/README.md

 ## Note

 - This project does not include an authentication system for students since it a simple quiz portal.
-- Users are identified using name input only.
+- Users are identified using name input and email.
 - Admin can add, delete, view questions only if he/she has logged in .
 > 🔒 **Admin Security Note:** Admin login credentials are maintained secretly to avoid any misuse by others.
 Hence, if anybody is interested to view the project's administrative features or live dashboards, please contact me via **[LinkedIn](https://linkedin.com/in/gmgsangeetha)** to request temporary access.